d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 the weight decay hyperparameter directly through `weight_decay` when instantiating our optimizer.
 By default, PyTorch decays both weights and biases simultaneously.
-Here we only set `weight_decay` for the weight, so the bias parameter $b$ will not decay.
+Here, we only set `weight_decay` for the weight, so the bias parameter $b$ will not decay.
 :end_tab: